duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Then disconnect the USB cable (from the large connector next to the battery).

 Warning: If you disconnect frequently the cable at the Raspberry Pi's end, you might damage the port.

+Warning: Pressing the battery button does not shut down the power to the Duckiebot, it only activates the battery.
+If not in use anymore, disconnect the cables.
+The battery will automatically shut down if no load is detected over a period of 10 mins.